The Consumers Guide to Internet Speed

 The equipment you get from your ISP is usually sufficient for basic internet usage.
 But, if you want your home network to perform at its best, you may need to upgrade—especially if you have four or more devices connected to the internet.

 You can find dozens of modems and routers on the market, so even after you’ve decided you need to upgrade, choosing which one to buy can be a headache.
-But we’ve created modem and router buyers guides to help you find the right equipment for your home network.
+But we’ve created modem and router buying guides to help you find the right equipment for your home network.